 Assignment 1: Student Learning Outcomes

 The best way to learn how to effectively use student learning outcomes, sometimes called learning objectives, is to try your hand at developing them.
-Do it.
-You will write two (2) specific student learning outcomes for college students in an area or discipline that you now teach or are likely to teach in the future.
+For this assignment, you will write two (2) specific student learning outcomes for college students in an area or discipline that you now teach or are likely to teach in the future.

-Submit your drafts to CANVAS by September 18 by 12pm.
-We'll spend some time in class the following day sharing and giving/getting feedback.
-Your final versions will be submitted by September 30, so you'll have time to consider your classmates' feedback and revise, if you think that's a good idea.
-You may plan to incorporate these two student learning outcomes or objectives as part of your work in Assignment #2.
-But you won't have to use them again.
-It's up to you.
+Submit your drafts to CANVAS by 2/12 by 9:30am.
+We will spend time in class on 2/12 sharing and giving/getting feedback, so please bring a copy of your draft with you to class on that day.
+Your final version will be submitted by 2/24, so you will have time to consider your classmates' feedback and revise, if you think that is a good idea.
+You may plan to incorporate these two student learning outcomes or objectives as part of your work for Assignment #2.
+But you will not have to use them again.
+It is up to you.

 For each student learning outcome, you should include: